Syedahmad75/Udacity-Bosch-QualityRelease/README.md

-# Azure Infrastructure Operations Project: Deploying a scalable IaaS web server in Azure
+# Azure Pipelines: Ensure Quality Release Using Postman, Selenium, jmeter and Azure Monitor

 ### Introduction
 For this project, In this project, we develop and demonstrate our skills in using a variety of industry leading tools, especially Microsoft Azure, to create disposable test environments and run a variety of automated tests with the click of a button.
 Additionally, we will monitor and provide insight of our application's behavior, and determine root causes by querying the application’s custom log files.